 “No idea,” I said.
 This looked too nice to belong to The Kings.

-Hill Country was known for its wild, tempestuous storms, and the house was built to accommodate for that.
+Hill Country was known for its wild, tempestuous storms, and the house was designed to accommodate for that.
 It was large, but instead of being tall, it sprawled along the cliff edge, built in a modern style, with stucco and pale stone cladding its exterior.
-The rooflines were asymmetrical, set at sharp angles so that rain would sluice off.
+The rooflines were asymmetrical, set at sharp angles so rain would sluice right off.
 Large windows looked out at the surrounding views.

 A sharp whistle cut through the air.
 “Molly, you get back here now!” a man called.